JuliaHealth/MedEye3d.jl/README.md

 F1 - will display wide window for bone Int32(1000),Int32(-1000)
 F2 - will display window for soft tissues Int32(400),Int32(-200)
-F3 - will display wide window for lung viewing  Int32(0),Int32(-1000)
+F3 - will display wide window for lung viewing  Int32(0),Int32(-1000) KEY_F1 - will display wide window for bone Int32(1000),Int32(-1000)
+KEY_F2 - will display window for soft tissues Int32(400),Int32(-200)
+KEY_F3 - will display wide window for lung viewing  Int32(0),Int32(-1000) KEY_F4,  KEY_F5 -
+    sets minimum (F4) and maximum (KEY_F5) value for display (with combination of + and minus signs - to increase or decrease given treshold) - in case of continuus colors it will clamp values - so all above max will be equaled to max ; and min if smallert than min in case of main CT mask - it will controll min shown white and max shown black in case of maks with single color associated we will step data so if data is outside the rande it will return 0 - so will not affect display

 """